New York City Subway System Opens

 On October 27, 1904, New York’s Interborough Rapid Transit (IRT) system opened, running approximately nine miles from City Hall downtown north to Grand Central Terminal, then west to Times Square and up to 145th Street.
 Out to fulfill its promise of “City Hall to Harlem in 15 minutes,” the first train departed with New York City Mayor George B. McClellan at the controls.
 At 7:00pm that evening, the subway opened to the public, and more than 100,000 people paid a nickel each for their first ride.

 IRT service expanded into the Bronx in 1905, Brooklyn in 1908, and Queens in 1915.
-As of 2017, on a regular weekday, some 5.6 million people ride New York’s subway system (now controlled by the Metropolitan Transit Authority, which took it over in 1968).
+As of 2017, on a regular weekday, some 5.6 million people were riding New York’s subway system (now controlled by the Metropolitan Transit Authority, which took it over in 1968).
 It is the only rapid transit system in the world that runs 24 hours a day, 7 days a week, and has become an essential component of daily life across New York’s five boroughs.

 According to a lengthy profile of Sidney Weinberg in The New Yorker magazine in 1956, the subway was Weinberg’s preferred method of getting around Manhattan.
 Walking from Goldman Sachs’ downtown office to Wall Street station, the quintessential senior partner of the firm would take the subway to go to the many meetings he had as director of several corporations.